Travel advisories are subject to change. Refer to ICA website

 for the latest updates.

-The additional requirements include the completion of the Overseas Travel Preparedness (OTP) module on LumiNUS, submission of a copy of your vaccination certificate, submission of the Risk Acknowledgement and Consent Form and registration with MFA.
-Please check the email from your faculty SEP coordinators for detailed information.
+The additional requirements include the completion of the Overseas Travel Preparedness (OTP) module on LumiNUS and registration with MFA.
+[Updated 12 Oct 2022]

 Students should not